rackspace/runway/docs/source/cfngin/configuration.rst

     In addition, this value can be used to create an S3 bucket that will be used to upload and store all CloudFormation templates.
     See :attr:`~cfngin.config.cfngin_bucket` for more detailed information.

-    In general, this is paired with the concept of :ref:`deploy environments <term-deploy-env>` to create a namespace per environment.
+    In general, this is paired with the concept of :term:`Deploy Environments <Deploy Environment>` to create a namespace per environment.

     .. rubric:: Example
     .. code-block:: yaml